 Our world is changing faster than ever and we believe that young people deserve a well-rounded understanding of these changes.
 Along with our partners, we believe that rooting learning in the real world is key to developing the next generation of engaged citizens.

 We design and deliver sponsored education programmes linking latest trends and topic to the classroom.
 This is achieved through our tried and tested live education model and bespoke resources.
-To date, over 4.2 million students in 96 countries having participated and been impacted by our work.
-To learn more, please see the Work with us.
+To date, over 9.8 million students in 96 countries having participated and been impacted by our work.

-AXA XL Oceans Education is becoming a leader in marine learning with an estimated reach of 4.6 million students worldwide.
-This has been achieved through innovative and award-winning resources supported by live events to provide children front row seats to the latest ocean science and exploration.
+AXA Ocean Education is a leader in marine learning with an estimated reach of over 8 million students worldwide.
+This has been achieved through innovative and award-winning resources supported by live events to provide children with front row seats to the latest ocean science and exploration.

 Common Seas uniquely provides teachers with a full suite of resources across science, geography and design and technology for ages 5-16, that are designed to fulfil the English National Curriculum teaching requirements.
 Providing teachers with off the shelf lesson plans, presentations and activities they can choose to deliver in their entirety or use sections as appropriate.